 Net financial income is comprised of interest earned on deposits in cash management pools, offset by interest costs associated with the Company's pension and post-retirement benefit plans.
-This balance is relatively consistent quarter-over-quarter.
+This balance is relatively consistent for both the three- and six-month comparative periods.